 Below is the Start Stop Continue template with the Start Stop Continue examples entered into it:

 Here, you can see how Start Stop Continue teaches you to prioritize the things that bring value to yourself, your team, and your company.
-In fact, these Start Stop Continue examples are part of CFO Perspective’s Creating Values Course, which teaches small business owners how to create value for the company, its customers, and employees.
-You can learn more about the program here.
+In fact, these Start Stop Continue examples are part of CFO Perspective’s Creating Value Program, which teaches small business owners how to create value for the company, its customers, and employees.

 Which tasks should I prioritize?